 The LSAT writing sample exercise takes only 35 minutes and is administered once you complete the regular four sections of the test.

-This means that after 175 minutes of the mental effort, you’ll still need to muster some energy and produce a short, persuasive essay.
+This means that after 175 minutes of mental effort, you’ll still need to muster some energy and produce a short, persuasive essay.

-Below you’ll find answers to the most popular questions you may have regarding the writing sample.
-Check them out one by one, and you’ll get a much better understanding of your task, as well as higher chances turning it into a success.
+Below, you’ll find answers to the most popular questions you may have regarding the writing sample.
+Check them out one by one, and you’ll get a much better understanding of your task, as well as a higher chance of turning it into a success.

-Also, if you’re into getting a high LSAT score, you should invest in a solid prep course.
-After checking many different options, I found that the courses from Princeton Review are the most attractive (affiliate link).
+Also, if you’re into getting a high LSAT score, you should invest in a solid LSAT prep course.
+After checking many options, I found that the courses from Princeton Review are the most attractive.